-Islington Choral Society is a friendly non-auditioned community choir based in Islington, North London who enjoy the challenge of exploring our rich choral heritage in a fun, relaxed and supportive environment'.
-We rehearse every Tuesday night during term time in Highbury Baptist Church on the edge of Highbury Fields (40 Highbury Pl, Highbury East, London N5 1QL).
+Islington Choral Society is a friendly non-auditioned community choir based in Islington, north London.
+We enjoy the challenge of exploring our rich choral heritage in a fun, relaxed and supportive environment.
+We rehearse every Tuesday night during term-time at Highbury Roundhouse, 71 Ronalds Road.
+London N5 1XB.

-We usually perform concerts three times a year at a range of venues including St John’s, Smith Square and Holy Trinity Church, Sloane Square.
-In some years we may also perform a Christmas carol concert and every other year we go on tour abroad, most recently to Italy and Spain.
+We usually perform concerts 3 times a year at a range of venues including St John’s Smith Square, Cadogan Hall, St Andrew Holborn and Holy Trinity Church, Sloane Square.
+In some years, we may also perform a Christmas carol concert and, every other year, we go on tour abroad, usually around the 1st May bank holiday, and most recently to Spain and Malta.

 Our musical repertoire is varied and aims to include both the famous and some of the less well-known choral works.
-Recent concerts have included Verdi’s Requiem, Vaughan Williams The Sea Symphony, Haydn’s The Creation, Benjamin Britten’s St Nicolas, Elgar’s The Music Makers and Bach’s St John’s Passion.
+Recent concerts have included Mendelssohn's Elijah, Handel's Messiah, Will Todd's Mass in Blue, Rutter's Feel the Spirit, Britten’s St Nicolas and Vaughan Williams' A Sea Symphony.
 Our forthcoming repertoire is listed on our Events page.